 The transfer of material to a facility that appraises, preserves, and provides access to that material on a long-term or permanent basis.
+See "repository" to learn more about archiving facilities.

 Computer code or scripts.
 In the context of data management, this may include code used in the collection, manipulation, processing, analysis or visualization of data, but may also include software developed for other purposes.